VinhHo789/VinhHo789/README.md

 ## 🔭 Projects and Experiences

-- **Backend Development:** Developed RESTful APIs using ASP.NET Core Web API for various projects, ensuring scalability and performance.
+- **Backend Development:** Developed RESTful APIs using ASP.NET Core Web API for project, ensuring scalability and performance.

-- **Database Management:** Designed and optimized relational databases using SQL Server and MySQL for efficient data storage and retrieval.
+- **Database Management:** Designed and optimized relational databases using SQL Server for efficient data storage and retrieval.

-- **Cloud Deployment:** Deployed and managed applications on Azure using services like Azure App Services, Azure SQL Database, and Azure Storage.
+- **Cloud Deployment:** Deployed and managed applications on Azure using services like Azure App Services, Azure Container App, Azure SQL Database, and Azure Storage.

 ## 🌱 Current Learning Focus